 The Curtiss Candy Company debuted their peanut-and-chocolate Baby Ruth in 1921, one year after Ruth's popular ascendance, yet steadfastly maintained it honored the daughter of president Grover Cleveland, whose mid-administration birth made headlines...in the 19th century.

 It's easy to see how Snopes debunked Ruth Cleveland as a defensible origin story, but at the time, Curtiss successfully blocked sale of Babe Ruth's Home Run bar due to potential name confusion.
 Are there Ruth shenanigans more shenanigan-y than this?
 None come to mind.

-UPDATE: If Baby Ruth wanted people to believe they didn't rip off Babe Ruth, why advertise baseball gloves on your wrapper?
-At some point, you're just not trying anymore.
+If Baby Ruth wanted people to believe they didn't rip off Babe Ruth, why advertise baseball gloves on your wrapper?
+Another point against them acting in anything like good faith.